- Home

 Creating an Effective Learning Environment at Home

-This breakout session is on creating an effective learning environment at home for homeschool parents.
-We will discuss some tips and strategies to help you establish a conducive learning environment for your children.
-We will touch on Pedagogy, lesson planning, establishing a daily schedule and boundaries as well and hands-on and experiential learning (field trips and vendors) and flexibility
+Learning at home can be stressful!
+Do you feel the challenges associated with being the Parent-Educator?
+Where does the parenting end and the teaching begin?
+This breakout session is on creating an effective learning environment at home.
+We will discuss some tips and strategies to help establish a conducive home learning environment for your students.
+We will touch on Pedagogy, lesson planning, setting a daily schedule, boundaries, hands-on, experiential learning (field trips and vendors), and flexibility and how each applies uniquely to the home environment.

 Nathan Herzog